twinscom/frontend-test-task/README.md

 1. Fork this repo
 2. Add CONTRIBUTORS.md with your name in it
 3. Code
-4. Submit a new merge request to this repo
+4. Submit a new pull request to this repo

 ## Requirements